yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/vault.md

 ```

-@notice Initializes the Vault, this is called only once, when the contract is deployed.
+Initializes the Vault, this is called only once, when the contract is deployed.
 The performance fee is set to 10% of yield, per Strategy.
 The management fee is set to 2%, per year.
 The initial deposit limit is set to 0 (deposits disabled); it must be updated after initialization.

 *If `nameOverride` is not specified, the name will be &#39;yearn&#39; combined with the name of `token`.
 If `symbolOverride` is not specified, the symbol will be &#39;yv&#39; combined with the symbol of `token`.
 The token used by the vault should not change balances outside transfers and it must transfer the exact amount requested.
 Fee on transfer and rebasing are not supported.*